DeepGini: Prioritizing Massive Tests to Enhance the Robustness of Deep Neural Networks: Result Analysis

-According to Table \ref{tab:eval_results}, for all the four datasets, less than 0.5\% tests are sufficient for us to achieve the maximum coverage rate of the three coverage criteria: NAC($k$), NBC($k$)-, and SNAC($k$), regardless of the value of $k$.
-For example, in the 10,000 original tests of MNIST, 20 tests are enough to achieve the maximum coverage rate, 88\%, of NAC(0.75).
-As discussed in Section \ref{subsec:coverage-tcp}, the strategy of CAM will degenerate into CTM after achieving the maximum coverage rate.
+As shown in Table~\ref{tab:apfd_of_mnist}, DeepGini is capable of prioritizing tens of thousands of tests within 2 seconds.
+The APFD value of DeepGini is very close to 1, which implies that our approach is very close to the theoretically best approach.
+Table \ref{tab:apfd_of_mnist} also shows that fewer than 0.5\% of tests are sufficient to achieve the maximum coverage rate of the three coverage criteria: NAC, NBC, and SNAC, regardless of their parameter settings.
+In the 10,000 original tests of MNIST, a very small amount of tests are sufficient for achieving the maximum coverage rate: for NAC(0.75), 22 tests can reach the maximum coverage (84\%); for NBC(0.5), 5 tests can reach the maximum coverage (0.97\%); and for SNAC(0.5), 5 tests can reach the maximum coverage (2\%).
+Since we achieve the maximum coverage rate very quickly, CAM will degenerate into CTM very quickly.
 Thus, the effectiveness and the efficiency of CAM are almost the same as CTM for these datasets.

-\textbf{Effectiveness.} Using MNIST as an example, Figure \ref{fig:plot}(a) plots the number of detected misclassified tests against the prioritized tests.
+\textbf{Effectiveness.} Using MNIST as an example, Figure \ref{fig:apfd} plots the number of detected misclassified tests against the prioritized tests.
 We have two observations from this figure.
-First, our prioritization method can find more misclassified tests much faster than neuron-coverage-based methods.
-Second, as illustrated by the dotted line in Figure \ref{fig:plot}(a), neuron-coverage-based prioritization methods, sometimes, are even worse than the random prioritization.
+First, DeepGini achieves a higher APFD value in comparison to NAC, NBC, and SNAC.
+Second, as illustrated by the dotted lines in Figure \ref{fig:apfd}, neuron-coverage-based prioritization methods, sometimes, are even worse than the random prioritization strategy.

-\textbf{Efficiency.} Since CAM degenerates into CTM as explained above and both the CTM method and our method use quick-sort to prioritize tests, the differences between their time cost are not significant.
+\textbf{Efficiency.} Table~\ref{tab:apfd_of_mnist} shows that, for the original test sets, the CAM-based prioritization processes of NAC, NBC, and SNAC cost at least 2, 5, 7 seconds respectively, while DeepGini costs only 0.45 seconds.
+Similarly, for the test set with the adversarial examples, we observe that the CAM-based prioritization processes of the three baselines cost more than 11 seconds, while DeepGini costs only 2 seconds.
+This data shows that DeepGini has a higher efficiency in comparison with NAC, NBC, and SNAC.